 Objective 2: Expand traffic monitoring and intelligent transportation systems in the MD 2/4 corridor through Prince Frederick.

-8.1.2.1 Encourage MDOT SHA to install traffic cameras, speed sensors and other real-time data collection and traffic management tools.
+8.1.2.1 Encourage SHA to install traffic cameras, speed sensors and other real-time data collection and traffic management tools.
+This improvement is a high priority for the county.
 [BOCC]

-8.1.2.2 Encourage MDOT SHA to install a variable message sign on MD 2/4 northbound in advance of MD 231.
-[BOCC]

 Objective 3: Complete strategic roadway network improvements in the Town Center.

-8.1.3.1 Encourage MDOT SHA to complete the final one mile of widening of MD 2/4(.
-This improvement should be a lower priority for the county than seeking state funding of improvements along MD 231 described below.
+8.1.3.1 Encourage SHA to complete the final phases of widening of MD 2/4 north of Fox Run Blvd (Phase 3A and 3B).
+This improvement is a high priority for the county.
 [BOCC]

-8.1.3.2 Extend the Prince Frederick Boulevard to intersect with MD 2/4 approximately 2000 feet south of Sherry Lane to reduce the need for residents along Prince Frederick Boulevard to use the intersection of MD 231 at MD 2/4, and act as a boundary between potential residential development and the proposed Sullivan’s Branch conservation area.
+8.1.3.2 Extend the Prince Frederick Boulevard to intersect with MD 2/4 approximately 2000 feet south of Sherry Lane to reduce the need for residents along Prince Frederick Boulevard to use the intersection of MD 231 at MD 2/4 minimizing impact to the stream valley in the Forest District.
 [PW]

 8.1.3.3 Connect the two existing sections of Fox Run Boulevard.
 [PW]